ropensci/terrainr/cran-comments.md

-This release fixes an error on CRAN.
+This release fixes a note on CRAN.

 ## R CMD check results